gianni-carbone/STM32encoder/README.md

 In general, each STM32 mcu has several timers available that offer the encoder mode, so it is possible to use multiple encoders connected to a single mcu.
 The maximum number of encoders depends on the mcu model.

 The encoder object can be instantiated in "managed" or "freewheel" mode.
 In the first mode it is possible to exploit all the potential of the library.
 The second mode, while facilitating the use of the encoder, leaves the user to manage the higher level functions.
-By default, object instantiation is in "managed" mode
+By default, object instantiation is in "managed" mode.

+There is also a small set of functions for managing the button.
+Currently the library debounces the button and detects click and long click events.

+Please take a look at the examples to get a better understanding of how it works.

 # Usage
 Available main methods in "managed" mode: